neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_parental-care.md

 ---

-***Stimulating PVN axon terminals themselves enabled them to understand something about the neural mechanism specifically of parental care in addition to the hormonal mechanism.*** If they stimulated the PVN neuron cell bodies, then they would not know what part of the brain was being modulated as a result of the PVN neuron oxytocin release (PVN neuron axons project throughout the brain).
+***Stimulating PVN axon terminals*** themselves enabled them to understand something about the ***neural mechanism*** specifically of parental care in addition to the hormonal mechanism.
+If they had only stimulated the PVN neuron cell bodies, then they would not know what part of the brain was being modulated as a result of the PVN neuron oxytocin release (PVN neuron axons project throughout the brain).
 By stimulating axon terminals only in the left auditory cortex, they showed that hormonal effects on that brain region alone was enough to turn naive virgins into retreiving caregivers.

 So what is oxytocin doing to the neurons in auditory cortex?
 What more specifically are neural mechanisms of parental care?

 :::{figure} /images/marlin-neural-mech-figures.png
 :width: 800

-Neural and hormonal mechanisms of parental care. **A)** Increased maternal care (pup retrieval) is associated with a change in the neural encoding (response to) pup calls in the left auditory cortex. **C,D,E)** Changes in spike rate and temporal precision (trial-to-trial correlation in spiking activity pattern) is specific for pup calls rather than general to all auditory stimuli. **F)** Pairing pup calls with oxytocin release in the left auditory cortex (starting at time 0) is sufficient to induce neural responses like those in experienced Dams (black = average across both types of oxytocin administration).
+Neural and hormonal mechanisms of parental care. **A)** Increased maternal care (pup retrieval) is associated with a change in the neural encoding of (response to) pup calls in the left auditory cortex. **C,D,E)** Changes in spike rate and temporal precision (trial-to-trial correlation in spiking activity pattern) is specific for pup calls rather than general to all auditory stimuli. **F)** Pairing pup calls with oxytocin release in the left auditory cortex (starting at time 0) is sufficient to induce neural responses like those in experienced Dams (black = average across both types of oxytocin administration).
 :::

 Therefore, changes in parental care can be explained by long-lasting neural changes that are driven by (transiently) increased oxytocin levels in new mothers.

 ## Genetic Mechanisms

 In preparation for today's class, you also read: [Bendesky et al (2017) The genetic basis of parental care evolution in monogamous mice](https://doi.org/10.1038/nature22074).
 Bendesky et al knew that two species of *Peromyscus* mice with very different mating and parental care behavior could interbreed (from the genetic basis of burrowing behavior already done in Hoekstra's lab).
-These differences in parental care could be quantified and therefore correlated with genetics.
+Importantly, differences in parental care could be quantified and therefore correlated with genetics.

 ---